dtudk/pythonsupport-page/docs/install/macos/homebrew.rst

             brew install --cask miniconda

     #.
-        Run the following command in the Terminal by copying and pasting and pressing enter:
+        Run the following command in the Terminal by copying and pasting and pressing :kbd:`Enter`:

         .. code-block:: bash